In Rhode Island, there are numerous laws in place to protect motorcyclists, but these legislative pieces can only do so much.

 If you drive a motorcycle, the most important step you can take to protect yourself is to wear a helmet.
-Rhode Island law, however, only requires passengers and drivers under the age of 21 to wear helmets.
-This is an important safety precaution, but it leaves many riders vulnerable to severe injury or death.
+Rhode Island law, however, only requires passengers and drivers under 21 to wear helmets.
+This is a necessary safety precaution, but it leaves many riders vulnerable to severe injury or death.

 According to the Insurance Institute for Highway Safety, wearing a helmet reduces fatal injury by 37 percent, and helmets are 67 percent effective in reducing brain injuries.